bobosheep/Antlr-Practice/README.md

 # Project 1-AntlrPractice
-use ANTLR to write a lexical analyzer for C code
+use ANTLR to develop a lexical analyzer for C code

 ## How to use
 *   Clone the reposity